topo-gps/topo-gps-manual/en/miscellaneous/devices.rst

 Apple watch
 -----------
 Topo GPS is available for Apple Watch.
-If you have installed the companion iPhone app from the AppStore <https://apps.apple.com/app/id578960575>`_, you can install Topo GPS on your Apple watch from the Apple Watch app on your iPhone.
+If you have installed the companion iPhone app from the AppStore <https://apps.apple.com/app/id578960575>`_, you can install Topo GPS on your Apple watch from the Apple Watch app on your iPhone. <APPLE>You can read more in the section :ref:

 Macbook / MacOS
 ---------------